hnhx/librex/README.md

 + has been heavily modified

 # Features
-+ Ad / JavaScript / cookie free
++ Ad & JavaScript free
 + Torrent results from popular torrent sites
 + Special queries (e.g.: 1 btc to usd , what does xyz mean etc.)
 + Tracking snippets from URLs are removed